 Even if you succeed with your claim, if the respondent has other judgments lodged with the Enforcement of Judgments Office, you may find that you will not get your money back immediately, if at all.

-To find out more information relating to fee and how you can obtain an Enforcement of Judgments Office search, contact them at:
+To find out more information about fees and how to get an Enforcement of Judgments Office search, contact them at:

 If your claim is successful, the respondent will be ordered to pay you the amount decided by the Judge, plus the application fee along with any other costs awarded.
 If you are not successful, the respondent will not be ordered to pay you anything and you will not receive your fee back.